20 Best Foods for Pregnancy: A Guide to Eating Healthy for You and Your Baby

 Eggs, considered as superfoods, provide protein, vitamins and minerals.
 The amino acids that make up the proteins in eggs are crucial for the regeneration and repair of cells and are particularly essential for a healthy baby.

 A single large egg contains up to 80 calories besides the essential proteins, fats, vitamins and minerals that are necessary for the growth and development of babies.
-Additionally, a single egg also contains a hundred and twelve milligrams of choline which is a quarter of the recommended amount of choline required for pregnant women.
-Choline is essential for the development of the brain and nervous system.
+Additionally, a single egg also contains a hundred and twelve milligrams of choline, which is a quarter of the recommended amount of choline required for pregnant women.
+Choline is essential for the development of the brain and nervous system (2).

-Eggs are one of the easiest available nutritious food during pregnancy to help with the increased nutrient intake.
+Eggs are one of the easiest available nutritious foods during pregnancy to help with the increased nutrient intake.
+Hence, eggs are a great health food for a pregnant woman.

 2. Fortified Breakfast Cereals

 The health benefits of cereals have been known and established for quite some time, especially multi-grain cereals.
-Fortified cereals are those cereals that are fortified with additional vitamins and additional minerals including iodine.
+Fortified cereals are those cereals that are fortified with additional vitamins and minerals, including iodine.

 Cereals, particularly whole-grain cereals, are rich in dietary fibre and hence very filling.
 They are important during pregnancy as hormonal changes can induce unexpected hunger pangs.
 Besides the added benefits of minerals and vitamins, fortified cereals can assist pregnant women to add milk to their diet and the benefits that come with it.